ktaekwon000/sorted/README.md

 # Testing

 1. Change `global.isTestingEnvironment` in `CustomRootComponent.js` to `true`.
+1. Clear the app data of the Android Expo client.
+(This is optional, but often trying to work around this will cause crashes and errors.)
-1. Run `npm start`.
-If any tests fail, they will be logged as errors in expo-cli.
+1. Run `npm start` and connect a device using the Expo app.
+If any tests fail, they will show up as yellowboxes on the Expo client.

 # Credits